voder-ai/eslint-plugin-traceability/user-docs/examples.md

   sample.js
 ```

-This uses the unified function-level rule, which enforces both story and requirement coverage via `@supports` (preferred) or legacy `@story`/`@req` annotations.
-If you need to keep older configurations that refer to the legacy keys, you can still enable them explicitly:
+This unified function-level rule enforces both story and requirement coverage via `@supports` (preferred) or, for backward compatibility, via legacy `@story`/`@req` annotations.

+Replace `sample.js` with your JavaScript or TypeScript file.

+### 3.1 Legacy aliases (for existing configurations)

+If you have older configurations that already refer to the legacy keys `traceability/require-story-annotation` and `traceability/require-req-annotation`, you can still enable them explicitly to avoid breaking those setups:

 ```bash
 npx eslint --no-eslintrc \